Alkoun-web-design/counselling-with-iqra/README.md

 # Counselling WIth Iqra website built using 11ty and Nunjucks

 This website was built for a client who wanted to have blogging capabilities.
-This was my first client and this was early in my web development stage.
+This was my first client and this was early in my web development career stage.

 The website was originally made on a custom wordpress theme, which i had cretated.
 The client wanted the least amount of charges for hosting the website, so an obvious choice was netlify's free hosting.